 Automatic Transmission in Japan

 Also, a lot of recent Japanese cars have CVT (continuous variable transmission) engines.
 These cars have no physical gear steps, but instead a computer controller belt system which opens and closes and gives the most effective RPM at any given time.
 The result is more miles to the gallon and faster acceleration at higher speeds.

 Types of Japanese and Their Cars

-After living in Japan for so many years you get to recognize a pattern as in what type of Japanese drive what cars.
+After living in Japan for so many years, you get to recognize a pattern.
 The Japanese on the darker side, e.g. Yakuza, Chinpira (the Yakuzu's henchmen), and Yankees (Street Mobs) all tend to love Toyotas.
-The Yakuza may drive the higher end Toyota Majesta or Lexus models whereas the Chinpira and the Yankees tend to drive much older Toyota Crowns but extremely customized and noisy.
+The Yakuza may drive the higher-end Toyota Majesta or Lexus models, whereas the Chinpira and the Yankees tend to drive much older but extremely customized and noisy Toyota Crowns.

 - Larger families will normally drive wagon-type cars, typically a 7 or 8-seater, e.g. Honda StepWagn, Nissan Serena, or Toyota Voxy.

 - Females tend to like the smaller K-Cars with the 660cc Engines.

 - Successful businessmen (or women) tend to drive the foreign imports, e.g. BMW, Mercedes, Audi etc. The prices for foreign cars can be up to twice the price in Japan, therefore, 95% of Japanese drive their own cars, which makes sense anyway.
 Japanese are proud of their motors and should be.